AdobeDocs/document-services/src/pages/use-cases/page-content/financial/streamline-procurement-processes.md

 1. Identify the JSON data model used to export data from the procurement system
 2. Tag a Purchase Order template (Word) by uploading the JSON model to the Adobe Document Generation Tagger Microsoft Word add-in, and adding tags where data should be filled automatically
-3. Insert Adobe Sign text tags in the PO template to make it ready to be used by Adobe Sign
+3. Insert Adobe Acrobat Sign text tags in the PO template to make it ready to be used by Adobe Acrobat Sign
 4. Use Adobe Document Generation API to automatically merge procurement system data and the Word template to generate a PDF
 5. Use PDF Services API to combine PO with additional documents
 6. Adobe PDF Embed API embeds the PDF in the application for review and approval
-7. Use Adobe Sign API to send the document out for signature once approved
+7. Use Adobe Acrobat Sign API to send the document out for signature once approved